 In 2008, Penang’s capital, George Town, was officially known as the UNESCO World Heritage Site for being a living museum, where people are still living the same way as they had a century ago.
 All the properties still retain its original form.

-The six murals that Ernest was commissioned to do are inspired by the everyday lives of the locals in Penang, capturing the lively spirit of the city through quirky, interactive, relatable scenes.
+The six Penang wall murals that Ernest was commissioned to do are inspired by the everyday lives of the locals here, capturing the lively spirit of the city through quirky, interactive, relatable scenes.
 This tactful artistry brings out the city’s distinct identity and multiculturalism.

 His artworks can be found all around Penang’s city centre, along roads like Muntri Street, Weld Quay, Lebuh Leith, Armenian Street, Ah Quee Street and more.